-To be effective, attendees need to come to the meeting prepared with data, and be ready with some conclusions drawn from the data.
+To be effective, attendees need to come to the meeting prepared with data, and be ready with some conclusions and/or recommendations drawn from the data.

-At the end of the management review process you will need to record any decisions and actions to be taken to improve the management system, product, and/or processes, and what resource needs have been identified.
+At the end of the management review meeting you will need to record any decisions and actions to be taken to improve the management system, products, and/or processes, and what resource needs have been identified.
 These are typically recorded in meeting minutes.